Want to Lease an EV? The Tax Credit 'Loophole' for That Is Going Away Soon

 Do you get the federal EV tax credit if you lease an EV?

-- There is a tax credit available for leased electric vehicles.
+- There is still (until later this fall) a tax credit available for leased electric vehicles.

 - There’s also a catch: The tax credit belongs to the lessor, not to you, the lessee.

-As Kiplinger has reported, the federal EV tax credit was made possible by the Inflation Reduction Act (IRA), which contains billions of dollars in clean energy tax incentives.
-However, strict eligibility requirements mean that not all electric vehicles qualify for the full federal credit amount, and not all buyers qualify due to income limits for the credit.
+However, strict eligibility requirements have meant that not all electric vehicles qualify for the full federal credit amount, and not all buyers qualify due to income limits for the credit.

 More from Kiplinger: 'Instant' EV Tax Credits Are a Hit